When to Double Down after a Split in Blackjack?

 - Scenario: The player splits a pair of 8s.
 One hand totals 11 (8 + 3), allowing a double down, while the other totals 19 (8 + Ace), which the player plays normally.

 - Outcome: Doubling down on 11 is a strong move, especially against a weak dealer's upcard, potentially leading to 21.
-The hand totaling 19 is solid enough to stand, likely resulting in a favorable outcome.
+The hand totalling 19 is solid enough to stand, likely resulting in a favourable outcome.
 Risks increase if the dealer shows a strong card, but the initial split still offers a strategic advantage.

 Assessing Results and Decisions

-- Winning vs. Losing Scenarios: Doubling down after a split can lead to big wins if the cards fall in your favor, but it also increases the risk of larger losses if the draw is unfavorable.
+- Winning vs. Losing Scenarios: Doubling down after a split can lead to big wins if the cards fall in your favour, but it also increases the risk of larger losses if the draw is unfavourable.
 Opting not to double down reduces risk but also limits potential gains.

 - Impact on Bankroll: Using both strategies together can lead to significant swings in your bankroll.
 Successful plays can quickly boost your balance, but losses can add up just as fast due to the increased bets.